Harem in the Labyrinth of Another World: Manga

 A manga adaptation illustrated by Issei Hyōju began serialization in Kadokawa Shoten's Monthly Shōnen Ace on April 26, 2017.

 Anime

 An anime television series adaptation was announced on December 10, 2020.
 It was produced by Passione and directed by Naoyuki Tatsuwa, with scripts written by Kurasumi Sunayama, character designs handled by Makoto Uno, and music composed by Tomoki Kikuya.
 The series aired from July 6 to September 21, 2022, on AT-X and other networks.
 The opening theme song "Oath" was performed by Shiori Mikami, while the ending theme song "Shinshi no Torihiki 60-Man Naal" (紳士の取引60万ナール) was performed by Taku Yashiro and Kenta Miyake.
-Crunchyroll has licensed the series.
+Crunchyroll streamed the series.
 An original video animation is bundled with the series' first Blu-ray and DVD box sets, which were released on November 25, 2022.
 Another OVA was released with the series' second Blu-ray and DVD box sets on December 23, 2022.